Ashfinn/httPY/readme.md

 - Serves static files from a specified directory.
 - Accepts file uploads and stores them in a specified directory.
 - Error handling for common HTTP status codes (200, 400, 404, 500).

+# Roadmap

+This roadmap outlines the planned enhancements and features for the httPY project.
+My goal is to improve the coolness, uniqueness, employability, and code quality of the project.

+- [ ] Add HTTPS support for secure communication.
+- [ ] Implement request routing capabilities.
+- [ ] Develop middleware functionality.
+- [ ] Create a web-based interface for monitoring server activity.
+- [ ] Integrate real-time data processing features.
+- [ ] Provide examples integrating with modern web frameworks.
+- [ ] Develop detailed use-case examples and tutorials.
+- [ ] Enhance documentation with comprehensive guides.
+- [ ] Showcase real-world applications or projects using httPY.
+- [ ] Create a series of tutorial videos demonstrating usage and features.
+- [ ] Improve code comments and documentation.
+- [ ] Implement extensive error handling and logging.
+- [ ] Write unit tests to ensure code reliability and maintainability.
+- [ ] Refactor code for better readability and performance.

+## Contribution
+I welcome contributions from the community!
+Feel free to open issues, submit pull requests, or suggest features and improvements.

+Together, let's make httPY a powerful and robust HTTP server implementation in Python!